endurox-dev/endurox/README.md

 - Version 3.3.2 released on 01/10/2016.
 Works on TP logger, user accessible logging framework.
 Set of tplog\* functions.
 - Version 3.3.5 released on 10/01/2017.
 Fixes for RPM build and install on Red-hat enterprise linux platform.
 - Version 3.3.6 released on 12/01/2017.
 Fixes for integration mode, changes in tpcontinue().
+- Version 3.4.1 released on 13/01/2017.
+New ATMI server flag for developer - reloadonchange - if cksum change changed on binary issue sreload.

 # Build configurations